 If you can only pick one thing from the best things to do in Lisbon list, please pick Sintra.
 It’s a magical place and you won’t regret it.

-The tram 28 is a controversial tourist hotspot.
+The tram 28 is a controversial tourist activity.
 While it takes you up the steep hills to the beautiful Alfama neighborhood, it is also known as a hotbed of petty thieves and pickpockets.
 So if you decide to go on a little trip, be sure to keep your belongings safe.
-That said, I’m not sure if it belongs on the list of BEST things to do in Lisbon, but I think it’s definitely a MUST do in Lisbon.
+I really like the quaint ride despite the conflict potential.